 Information for UCLA Students

-Continuing UCLA students who are eligible for aid during the academic year are generally eligible for summer aid.
-Aid packages generally include the program fee and estimated costs for airfare, textbooks and meals not included in the program fee.
-Grants are extremely limited in summer, so be prepared for a financial aid package that consists PRIMARILY of loans, including parent and private loans.
+Continuing UCLA students who are eligible for aid during the academic year are typically eligible for summer aid.
+Aid packages generally include the program fee and non-billable estimated costs for expenses including; airfare, textbooks, meals, and other items not included in the program fee.
+Grants are extremely limited in summer, so be prepared for a financial aid package that consists PRIMARILY of loans, including parent and private loans which require additional steps to complete.

 Helpful Resources